-The Master of Science in Health Science is an online, graduate program for bachelors prepared individuals who are looking to begin or advance their healthcare careers through graduate education in the specialties of Sport Performance or Rehabilitative Science.
+The Master of Science in Health Science is an online graduate program for bachelors-prepared individuals who are looking to begin or advance their healthcare careers through graduate education in the specialties of Sport Performance or Rehabilitative Science.
 The program provides an excellent foundation for those interested in doctoral education or becoming specialized practitioners.
-Those interested in continued graduate study have the option to complete a master’s thesis, and for those more interested in the applied setting can complete a non-thesis, Capstone Project.
+Those interested in continued graduate study have the option to complete a master’s thesis capstone project and those more interested in the applied setting can complete a non-thesis capstone project.
 Our program combines innovation and evidence-based practice to advance students scholarly and professionally.

 Key Master of Science in Health Science program features: